Reverse Proxy

 A service is the core configuration unit of the Reverse Proxy.
 Each service maps a public domain to one or more internal targets and defines how traffic is authenticated and forwarded.
 A service consists of:

-- Authentication - optional SSO, password, or PIN protection
+• Authentication - optional SSO, password, PIN, or header-based protection

 Targets

 A target defines where proxied traffic is sent within your NetBird network.
-Each service can have multiple targets for path-based routing.
-Every target specifies a type, protocol, port, and optional path.
+Every target specifies a type and port.
+HTTP services additionally support path-based routing.

-HTTPorHTTPS, depending on what the backend service speaks - Port - the port on the target machine (defaults to
+• Port - the port on the target machine

 Domains